RevinderDev/revinderdev.github.io/content/forgetful_dict.md

 +++
-title = "Wonders of Python - ForgetfulDict" date = 2025-09-08
+title = "The \"Forgetful\" pattern: A method for Deep Copying with unique instances" date = 2025-09-08

 [taxonomies]